PutAttributes

 Attributes are uniquely identified in an item by their name/value combination.
 For example, a single item can have the attributes { "first_name", "first_value" } and { "first_name", second_value" }.
 However, it cannot have two attribute instances where both the Attribute.X.Name and Attribute.X.Value are the same.

-Optionally, the requestor can supply the Replace parameter for each individual attribute.
+Optionally, the requester can supply the Replace parameter for each individual attribute.
 Setting this value to true causes the new attribute value to replace the existing attribute value(s).
-For example, if an item has the attributes { 'a', '1' }, { 'b', '2'} and { 'b', '3' } and the requestor calls PutAttributes using the attributes { 'b', '4' } with the Replace parameter set to true, the final attributes of the item are changed to { 'a', '1' } and { 'b', '4' }, which replaces the previous values of the 'b' attribute with the new value.
+For example, if an item has the attributes { 'a', '1' }, { 'b', '2'} and { 'b', '3' } and the requester calls PutAttributes using the attributes { 'b', '4' } with the Replace parameter set to true, the final attributes of the item are changed to { 'a', '1' } and { 'b', '4' }, which replaces the previous values of the 'b' attribute with the new value.

 Using PutAttributes to replace attribute values that do not exist will not result in an error response.